mdancho84/mdancho84.github.io/_posts/2020-12-08-geographic-map-visualization.md

 ---
 layout: post
-title: 'How To Make Geographic Map Visualizations (10 Must-Know Tidyverse Functions
+title: How To Make Geographic Map Visualizations In R
-  #6)'
 date: 2020-12-08T06:00:00.000+00:00
 excerpt: If you are explaining data related to geography or just want to visualize by latitude / longitude location, you need to know ggplot2 and the tidyverse for